 Prospective students can contact campus advising offices by either using the emails below, calling 321-632-1111

-or by using the Live Chat feature, Monday - Thursday, 8 AM - 7 PM.
+or by using the Live Chat option, Monday - Thursday, 8 AM - 7 PM.
 Any of those methods can be used to ask questions

 or discuss how to make an appointment if needed.
 Most appointments will be held virtually